Setting Up a Trust

 Most people have heard of trust funds, though few understand how they work.
 A trust is a versatile legal tool that can serve as a key part of your estate plan.
 Whether you want to manage your personal finances better or ensure that your loved ones are well cared for in years to come, a trust can help.

-This article answers some basic questions you may have about setting up trusts.
-What law governs trusts?
-What even is a trust?
-Why ever use a trust?
+This article answers some basic questions you may have about setting up a trust.

 What Law Governs Trusts?

 Trusts have a very long history.
-Many different types of trusts have developed over the centuries, each designed to solve a unique problem.
-Most laws governing trusts today exist at the state level.
-Therefore, a local estate planning or trust attorney can be an important ally when setting up your trust.
-Depending on your financial situation and goals, you may also encounter some important federal regulations.
+There are many different types of trusts, each designed to solve a unique problem.
+Most laws that govern trusts are state laws.
+A local estate planning or trust attorney can ensure that the terms of the trust documents are compliant with state laws.
+Depending on your financial situation and goals, you may also encounter some important federal regulations, such as the federal estate tax exemption.

 Although trust laws vary from state to state, some consistency has been achieved through the Uniform Trust Code.
-This is a model statute designed to standardize trust laws throughout the country.
-Over half of the states have adopted some version of this statute.
+This is a model code designed to standardize trust laws throughout the country.
+Over half of the states have adopted some version of this code.

 Basic Principles: What Is a Trust?